dcavenag/majorkey/README.md

 On a terminal clone the repo `git clone https://github.com/dcavenag/majorkey.git`

+On a terminal install cypress using npm `npm install cypress --save-dev`

-On a terminal run `./node_modules/.bin/cypress open`
+On a terminal run `npm run cypress:open`

 Once cypress is open click on the `otcmarkets.js` file, the test should start.